HubbardHarvey3/terraform-planningcenter-client/README.md

 Contributions are welcome.
 However, this is a hobby project and I am unable to dedicate a lot of time to its maintenance.
 If you have a problem or an idea for an enhancement, please create an issue and I will tackle it as soon as possible.

+## TODO
+- [ ] Need to setup Mock API Responses so testing isn't dependent on a specific account
+- [ ] Implement Phone Numbers